meet-patel011/The-Blog-spot/README.md

 5. Submit comments below each post.

 Future Updates:
-Store posts and comments using localStorage or backend Add login/signup functionality
+Store posts and comments using localStorage or backend.
+Add login/signup functionality